ardani/slim-common/readme.md

 # Getting Started

+You'll need a runtime container—Apache or something else.
+Also, to make the most of the framework, you'll need MySQL and memcache.
+On my laptop I'm running OSX 10.8.5 (I need to upgrade).
+I use the copy of Apache that comes with the Mac, and I use [HomeBrew](http://brew.sh/) to install PHP, MySQL, and memcache.

+How you setup your runtime container is entirely up to you, but the following instructions do assume that you'll make the webroot of your app a folder inside your app called `./htdocs`&mdash;
+don't worry about creating that folder yourself, as there's a step below in which we do it by copying templates from common into your app.

-Create a local folder in which to do your work.
+Next, create a local folder in which to do your work.
 Switch to that folder, and initialize your local git repository.
 Then add **slim-common** as a submodule:

     your-app > git submodule add git@github.com:collegeman/slim-common common